IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Saved Search
 ~~~~~~~~~~~~

-The Saved Search, Linked Dataverses, and Linked Datasets features are only accessible to superusers except for Linking a dataset.
-The following API endpoints were added to help people with access to the “admin” API make use of these features in their current form, keep in mind that they are partially experimental.
+The Saved Search, Linked Dataverses, and Linked Datasets features are only accessible to superusers except for linking a dataset.
+The following API endpoints were added to help people with access to the "admin" API make use of these features in their current form.
+Keep in mind that they are partially experimental.
 List all saved searches. ::

   GET http://$SERVER/api/admin/savedsearches/list